Convert 80 F To C

 °C = (80 - 32) × 5/9 = 48 × 5/9 = 26.67°C (approximately)

-Therefore, 80°F is equivalent to approximately 26.67°C.
+So, 80°F is equivalent to approximately 26.67°C.

 2. Using an Online Converter: Many websites and apps offer online temperature converters.
 Simply input 80°F, select Fahrenheit as the input unit, and Celsius as the output unit; the converter will provide the equivalent Celsius value instantly.
 This method is convenient and eliminates the need for manual calculations.
-However, understanding the underlying formula remains important for a deeper grasp of the concept.
+Still, understanding the underlying formula remains important for a deeper grasp of the concept.

 180°F / 100°C = (80°F - 32°F) / x°C